p2pu/course-in-a-box/index.md

 					icon: "success",
 					title: "Journal Submitted",
 					allowOutsideClick: false,
-					text: "Your journal entry has been submitted successfully!", });
+				});
 			}, 1000); // Simulating a short delay for the AJAX/fetch request
 		},